AdamWittmann/portfolio_ml/README.md

 pip install --upgrade pip
 pip install -r requirements.txt

-4. Ensure Cached Data Exists
+4. Ensure data_cache/ Contains CSV Data

-The UI loads data from:
+The dashboard loads data such as:

-portfolio_ml/
- └─ data_cache/
+data_cache/
    AAPL.csv
    MSFT.csv
    ...

-These files are already included in the repo.
-If missing, run the ingestion pipeline (below).
+The repo already includes these.

 5. Run the Streamlit Dashboard streamlit run streamlit_app.py

-(Replace streamlit_app.py with your actual filename if different.)
+(Replace streamlit_app.py with your actual filename.)

-This launches the UI at:
+Dashboard will launch automatically at:

 http://localhost:8501

-🎉 That’s It!
+🎉 That's All You Need for the UI!

-You now have the full dashboard running with:
+You now have:

+Stock charts

+Risk metrics

 Technical indicators

-Charts

-Tables

-Risk metrics

-No local database required.
+Data tables

+Right out of the box — no Postgres required.

 🔥 Full Pipeline With PostgreSQL

-This option is for developers who want to:

-Pull fresh stock data

-Generate CSV backups

-Load data into a local PostgreSQL database

-Run ML-ready analytics
+Use this version if you want:

+Fresh data updates

+Daily OHLCV ingestion

+Data engineering

+A real relational database backend

-Prepare full-feature datasets
+ML-ready datasets

-If you're building backend features or ML workflows, use this mode.
+This requires installing and configuring PostgreSQL locally.

 1. Prerequisites